richmahn/en_tn/job/37/intro.md

 According to Elihu, instead of being punished for his sins, Job is sinning in the midst of these difficulties.
 This is a continuation of the previous chapter and the last of Elihu's four statements, and it is addressed first to Job's friends and then to Job.
 (See: [[rc://en/tw/dict/bible/kt/sin]] and  [[rc://en/tw/dict/bible/kt/witness]])

-Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of this chapter, which is an extended quotation.
+The ULB indents the lines of this chapter because it is a poem.
 His attitude is not too different from Job's friends.

 #### Special concepts in this chapter ####